20 stunning islands in Asia you must visit for a unique escape

 15. The Maldives

-The Maldives is a major bucket list destination that you have to visit at least once in your life.
+The Maldives is a major bucket list destination for couples that you have to visit at least once in your life.
 It’s one of my absolute favorite destinations in the entire world.
 I felt like I was dreaming the whole time I was there.
 This is one of those islands in Asia that will truly take your breath away!

 This island nation is situated in the Indian Ocean right on top of the equator.
 It’s made up of 26 coral atolls and over 1,100 small islands — but only around 185 of those are inhabited by humans.